Measurement of strange baryon-antibaryon interactions with femtoscopic correlations

 The procedure for the correlation function analysis taking into account residual correlations has been performed before and is described in detail in Ref.~\cite{Adam:2015vja}.
 The same procedure was carried out in this analysis.

-The fractions of residual pairs $\lambda$ were calculated based on the AMPT model~\cite{Lin:2004en} after full detector simulation, estimating how many reconstructed pairs come from primary particles and what is the percentage of those coming from the given decay.
-They also take into account other impurities resulting from misidentification or detector effects.
+The fractions of residual pairs $\lambda$ were calculated based on the AMPT model~\cite{Lin:2004en} (as well as HIJING~\cite{Wang:1991hta} for evaluation of systematic uncertainties) after full detector simulation, estimating how many reconstructed pairs come from primary particles and what is the percentage of those coming from the given decay.
+They also take into account other impurities resulting from misidentification or detector effects; therefore, their sum is not equal to unity.
 The obtained values of fractions are listed in Tab.~\ref{tab:fractions_ampt}.
 The momentum transformation matrices~\cite{Kisiel:2014mma} were generated using the THERMINATOR 2 model~\cite{Chojnacki:2011hb} for all residual components of all analysed systems.
 The final correlation function for a $xy$ pair is defined as

 where the sum is over all residual components of the $xy$ pair and $\lambda_i$ and $C_i(k^*)$ are the fraction and the correlation function of $i$-th pair, respectively~\cite{Kisiel:2014mma}.